At the end of reading this article, you’ll be ready to start a plastic surgery marketing plan.

 Blog posts from businesses have been underutilized as a method for content marketing for years.
 Instead of writing interesting articles on topics that matter to both general audiences and peers alike, businesses have been content to publish perfunctory, low-quality posts based on bad advice from SEO companies.

 Blogging for businesses, when I started in this industry, was seen as a very different enterprise.
-It was believed that frequency and proliferation of posts were correlated with good SEO and good traffic, that a site needed to be seen as active and publishing on a regular basis.
+It was believed that frequency and proliferation of posts were correlated with good SEO and good traffic and that a site needed to be seen as active and published on a regular basis.

 In 2018, this is not good SEO.
 This is seen as a wasteful enterprise.
 The point of view of Google is we don’t want to waste our resources indexing nonsense, useless pages.
 If we feel that you are creating useless pages, we are not going to … once we’ve spidered them, we’re not going to really check your site very often because we feel like this is just kind of what you’re doing.